vidjil/vidjil/doc/admin.md

 It is possible to run further pre- or post-process scripts around the "fusing" of results by giving `--pre` and/or `--post` options to fue.
 These scripts can also be wrappers of other software.
-This can be useful to further process the results files, possibly taking into according to the result of several sample, as in a MRD setup developed by Joao Medianis (Boldrini center, Brasil).
+This can be useful to further process the result files, possibly taking into account several result files as in a MRD setup developed by Joao Medianis (Boldrini center, Brasil).

 ### Adding such a pre/post-process

-  - Your script need to take an input `.vidjil` file with `-i` argument, and export another `.vidjil` file with `-o`, such as in the call `spike-normalization.py -i res-samples.vidjil -o res-samples.vidjil`
+  - Your script needs to take as an input a `.vidjil` file with `-i` argument, and export another `.vidjil` file with `-o`, such as in the call `spike-normalization.py -i res-samples.vidjil -o res-samples.vidjil`

   - The script should be available in the path referenced as `PRE_PROCESS_DIR` in `tools/defs.py`.
-    The default path is relative to the `defs/py` file, so `.`  will be interpreted as `tools/` directory.
+    The default path is relative to the `defs.py` file, so `.`  will be interpreted as `tools/` directory.

   - The script should be referenced in the `Fuse command` field of one "config" in the `processes config` page, as for example in `-t 100 --pre spike-normalization.py`.